 278. The Mantle (2002) - Agalloch

-Agalloch were lumped into the usually half-as-interesting American black metal scene due to their debut Pale Folklore having a very early Ulver-friendly sound with the addition of Varg-styled screaming.
-But with the follow up full-length The Mantle, no one genre could or should hold them.
-Most of what transpires here are very long acoustic guitar passages and instrumental sections that owe more to the post-metal atmosphere of Godspeed!
-You Black Emperor, while "I Am the Wooden Doors" is clearly a NORWEGIAN Emperor reference and the Ulver comparison remains unmistakable.
-No one in any of these bands had concocted anything quite as consistently remarkable though.
+Agalloch were lumped into the usually half-as-interesting American black metal scene due to their excellent debut Pale Folklore having an early Ulver-friendly sound with the addition of Varg-styled screaming.
+Yet with the follow up full-length The Mantle, no one genre could or should hold them.
+Most of what transpires here is long acoustic guitar passages and instrumental sections that owe more to the post-metal atmosphere of Godspeed!
+You Black Emperor, while "I Am the Wooden Doors" is clearly a Norwegian Emperor reference, with the Ulver comparison remaining steadfast.
+Truth be told, no one in any of those bands had concocted anything as consistently remarkable as this though.

 277. Howlin' Wolf (1962) - Howlin' Wolf

-"The Rockin' Chair Album" was Howlin' Wolf's third over all, another semi-compilation that took six earlier singles and lumped them with six more.
-Done for the Chess label and written mostly by Willie Dixon, (sans three songs), Howlin' Wolf almost scares the panties off you with his uncanny roar.
-Probably the most viciously throated bluesmen of all time, it's the voice here that most kills it.
-Undisputed classics like "Spoonful", "Back Door Man", "Tell Me", "Wang Dang Doodle", "The Red Rooster", and maybe Wolf's best performance ever on "Shake for Me" just scratch at the door of what this man was capable of and remain incredibly essential renditions.
+"The Rockin' Chair Album" was Howlin' Wolf's third over all, another semi-compilation that took six earlier singles and lumped them in with six more.
+Done for the Chess label and written mostly by Willie Dixon, (sans three songs), Howlin' Wolf almost scares the panties off of you with his smoked-out, uncanny roar.
+Probably the most viciously throated bluesmen of all time, it is the voice here that cannot be denied.
+Undisputed classics like "Spoonful", "Back Door Man", "Tell Me", "Wang Dang Doodle", "The Red Rooster", and maybe Wolf's best performance ever on "Shake for Me" just scratch at the door of what this man was capable of, all remaining essential renditions.

 276. Sacrament (2006) - Lamb of God

 Few metal albums was I more excited for on release day than Lamb of God's Sacrament.
-The band had two utterly crushing full-lengths proceeding this one, being As the Palaces Burn and Ashes of the Wake and producer Machine, (who's consistently able to produce the greatest drum sounds currently heard in music), was back once again in a more collaborative role than before.
-And it seems rather daft that they haven't worked with him again as everything peaked here more or less for LOG as the songwriting was at it's zenith in "Walk with Me in Hell", "Requiem", "Blacken the Cursed Sun", and the motherfucker of all groove riffs "Redneck".
+The band had two crushing full-lengths proceeding this, being As the Palaces Burn and Ashes of the Wake.
+Producer Machine, (who is consistently able to produce some of the greatest drum sounds), was back once again in a more collaborative role than before, and it seems daft that they have not worked with him again as everything arguably peaked here.
+The songwriting was at its zenith in "Walk with Me in Hell", "Requiem", "Blacken the Cursed Sun", and the motherfucker of all groove metal riffs "Redneck".

 275. Rising Force (1984) - Yngwie Malmsteen

-Two minor complaints can be made with Yngwie J. Malmsteen's debut album and the atrocious drum sound, (particularly the snare), is the biggest offender.
-The other is that Rising Force is almost entirely an instrumental outing and the two songs with "meh" vocals from Jeff Scott Soto are easily the weakest.
-So with six of them vocal-less, this begs the question "why bother having singing at all?".
-All that nitpicking aside, Force remains the finest neo-classical shred album there ever was.
+Two minor complaints can be made with Yngwie J. Malmsteen's debut album, and the atrocious drum sound, (particularly the snare), is the biggest offender.
+The other is that Rising Force is almost entirely an instrumental outing and the two songs with serviceable vocals from Jeff Scott Soto are easily the weakest.
+So with six of them vocal-less, this begs the question "Why bother having singing at all?".
+All of that nitpicking aside, this remains the finest neo-classical shred album there ever was.
 "Icarus' Dream Suite Op.
-4" and "Evil Eye" would've sealed the deal alone, but the opening of "Black Star" and "Far Beyond the Sun" are simply unparalleled.
+4" and "Evil Eye" would have sealed the deal alone, but the opening of "Black Star" and "Far Beyond the Sun" are simply unparalleled.

 274. Call Me (1973) - Al Green

 Al Green drops the panties like no other on his sixth album Call Me.
-Green tackles a song each from Hank Williams and Willie Nelson and the wacky part is they're both the highlights.
-Always at his best when delivering his majestic falsetto, he turns the Williams "I'm So Lonesome I Could Cry" and Willie's "Funny How Time Slips Away" into two of the best soul ballads ever recorded.
-The title-track here is also impossible not to shower with praise and has gone down as Green's most defining song and his own "Have You Been Making Out O.K." joins his country interpretations as another soft bit of heartache that ever so much hits the spot.
+Green tackles a song each from Hank Williams and Willie Nelson, and the wacky part is he effortlessly makes them his own.
+Always at his best when delivering his majestic falsetto, Green turning Williams' "I'm So Lonesome I Could Cry" and Willie's "Funny How Time Slips Away" into two of the best soul ballads ever recorded.
+The title-track here is also impossible not to shower with praise and has gone down as Green's most defining song.
+His own "Have You Been Making Out O.K." joins his country interpretations as another soft bit of heartache that hits the tender soul spot like nothing else.

 273. Chaos A.D.
 (1993) - Sepultura

 Taking their Slayer-worship as far as it could go, Sepultura jumped headlong into groove metal territory with Chaos A.D.
-The emphasis now turned to primal, chunky riffs while Max Cavalera's lyrics remained as politically conscience as ever.
-And even when the speed is kicked up in "Biotech Is Godzilla", it's all over in less than two-minutes and sounds more of hardcore than Bay Area thrash.
-"Refuse/Resist", "Territory", "Slave New World", "Nomad", and "Manifest" represent the best material the band had yet produced.
+The emphasis now turned to primal chunky riffs while Max Cavalera's lyrics remained as politically conscience as ever.
+Even when the speed is kicked up in "Biotech Is Godzilla", said track is over in less than two-minutes and sounds more of hardcore than Bay Area thrash.
+"Refuse/Resist", "Territory", "Slave New World", "Nomad", and "Manifest" represent the best material that the band had yet produced.
 Things would go too far into tribal land with Roots and subsequent albums, but Chaos was the perfect starting point.

 272. Rock and Roll Over (1976) - Kiss

-Us Kiss nerds can argue on end as to what's the best album, song, member, era, or piece of merchandise our favorite band has.
-For the later, it's the original pinball machine btw.
-But everyone loves Rock and Roll Over.
-Eddie Kramer behind the dials, this is straight hard-rock done by a band still playing together sans-session musicians and still in their prime.
-"Baby Driver" is the only dud here, (as lame a Peter Criss-penned song as there ever was), but Gene's "Calling Dr. Love" remains a classic.
-Over is really Paul's mother fucker though.
-"Take Me", "Mr. Speed", "I Want You", "Makin' Love", and "Hard Luck Woman" prove beyond doubts that the Starchild is one of the best rock songwriters there is.
+Us Kiss nerds can argue on end as to what is the best album, song, member, era, or piece of merchandise from our favorite band.
+For the later, it is the original pinball machine BTW.
+With Eddie Kramer behind the dials, Rock and Roll Over is straight hard-rock done by a band still in their prime and playing together sans-session musicians.
+"Baby Driver" is the only dud here, (as lame a Peter Criss-penned song as there ever was), but Gene Simmons' "Calling Dr. Love" remains a classic.
+Really though, this is Paul Stanley's mother fucker.
+"Take Me", "Mr. Speed", "I Want You", "Makin' Love", and "Hard Luck Woman" prove beyond a doubt that the Starchild is one of the best rock songwriters there is.

 271. Van Halen (1978) - Van Halen

 Much has been said about Eddie Van Halen's emergence on the scene.
-In just one-minute and forty-two seconds, he completely re-invents rock guitar playing in "Eruption".
+In just one-minute and forty-two seconds, he completely re-invents rock guitar playing with "Eruption".
 Dancing around a pentatonic scale for as long as it suited you was no longer solely allowed, so for better or worse, guitar shredding was birthed here.
-I'd say better since I like me some freak guitar playing.
-Past that, VH's most famous cover "You Really Got Me", "Runnin' with the Devil", "Ain't Talkin' 'Bout Love", and "Feel Your Love Tonight" are all present and it's rather amazing that comparatively hidden gems like "I'm the One" and "Little Dreamer" may even be superior.
+Past that, VH's most famous cover "You Really Got Me", "Runnin' with the Devil", "Ain't Talkin' 'Bout Love", and "Feel Your Love Tonight" are all present, and it is amazing that comparatively hidden gems like "I'm the One" and "Little Dreamer" may even be superior.
 "Jaime's Cryin" still sucks though.

 270. The Blueprint (2001) - Jay-Z

-This was one of the first East Coast hip-hop albums of any kind that I grew to appreciate since I was proudly shouting "West Si-eeede!" since high school, but the Jigga makes it easy.
-Having penned the lyrics in two days and then cutting the album in two weeks, it really does seem like Z is hardly trying here.
-Which makes his flow and rhymes all the more impressive.
-Of course The Blueprint ended up putting Just Blaze and more so Kanye West on the map as producers and the soul-heavy, hook-borrowing beats are the best on any album in the last decade and a half.
+This was one of the first East Coast hip-hop albums of any kind that I grew to appreciate since I was proudly shouting "West Si-eeede!" from high school on.
+Having penned the lyrics in two days and then cutting the album in two weeks, it almost seem like Jay Z is hardly trying here, which makes his flow and rhymes all the more impressive.
+Of course The Blueprint ended up putting Just Blaze and more so Kanye West on the map as producers, and the sped-up, soul-heavy, and hook-borrowing beats are arguably the best on any album in the last decade and a half.
 "Takeover" remains my favorite Jay-Z or Kanye moment, turning the Doors "Five to One" into the best diss-fest since 2 Pac's "Hit 'Em Up".

 269. Suspiria (1977) - Goblin

-The horror film has no finer soundtrack than that for Dario Argento's legendary Suspiria.
-The second collaboration between the Italian Hitchcock and Italian prog outfit Goblin not only complimented it's appropriate film better than was even thought possible, but also works fantastically as a stand alone album.
-I've played this several Halloween's in a row on repeat when trick or treaters are stopping by my house and it likewise hits the spot whenever you find yourself driving through a desolate, heavily wooded area at night.
-The title track is as frightening a piece of music as there is and "Witch" and "Sighs" equally could make you wet the bed if you heard them in the middle of the night, mid snooze.
+The horror film has no finer soundtrack than the one for Dario Argento's legendary Suspiria.
+The second collaboration between the Italian Hitchcock and Italian prog outfit Goblin not only complimented its appropriate film better than one could think possible, but it also works fantastically as a stand alone album.
+I have played this several Halloweens in a row on repeat when trick or treaters are stopping by my house, and it likewise hits the spot whenever you find yourself driving through a desolate and heavily wooded area at night.
+The title track is as frightening a piece of music as there is, and "Witch" and "Sighs" equally could make you wet the bed if you heard them in the middle of the night, mid snooze.

 268. The Boatman's Call (1997) - Nick Cave & the Bad Seeds

-Delving full-on into piano ballad territory, Nick Cave and the Bad Seed's The Boatman's Call is very much my cup of tea.
-The most personal set of lyrics that Cave had yet penned, Boatman strips it all down into a very different outing than what came before.
-Un-melodic, percussive, character study gloom made up the Bad Seeds early brand of avant-rock.
-But recently separated from former fling PJ Harvey, Cave saw it was high time to get introspective here with the incredibly depressing "Where Do We Go Now but Nowhere?" and one hell of a love song "Into My Arms" and the somber, slow, gorgeous music on all of Boatman's accompanies his words and near-speaking baritone wonderfully.
+Delving full-on into piano ballad territory, Nick Cave and the Bad Seed's The Boatman's Call is departure for the band, but a rewarding one.
+The most personal set of lyrics that Cave had yet penned, Boatman strips it all down without the un-melodic, percussive, and character study gloom made up the Bad Seeds early brand of avant-rock.
+Recently separated from former fling PJ Harvey, Cave saw that it was high time to get introspective here with the bare-bones depressing "Where Do We Go Now but Nowhere?" and one hell of a love song "Into My Arms", to name but two.
+The somber, slow, gorgeous music here accompanies his words and near-speaking baritone wonderfully, making one wish they we had a slew of Cave albums like this instead of just this one.

 267. Hotel California (1976) - The Eagles

-A part of rock legend now, the fuckin' Eagles man's Hotel California was the most expensive record to make at the time and catapulted the band into possibly the biggest in America.
+A part of rock legend now, the fuckin' Eagles man's Hotel California was the most expensive record to make at the time and it catapulted the band into possibly the biggest in America.
 Joe Walsh, (already a successful solo artist and alcohol enthusiast), entered the picture, replacing founding member Bernie Leadon.
-Much of Hotel Cal rock radio has been trying ever so hard to make us hate including the title track, "Life In the Fast Lane", "New Kid In Town", and "Victim of Love", but these still hit the spot for me.
-The album tracks "Wasted Time" and Walsh's "Pretty Maids All in a Row" reign supreme and the entire production and vocal performances throughout are as pristine as rock music gets.
+Much of Hotel Cal has been overplayed on radio stations ever since, including the title track, "Life In the Fast Lane", "New Kid In Town", and "Victim of Love".
+Thankfully though, these songs are too perfectly constructed to tire of.
+The album tracks "Wasted Time" and Walsh's "Pretty Maids All in a Row" also reign supreme, and the entire production and the vocal performances throughout are as pristine as rock music gets.

 266. Is This It (2001) - The Strokes

-No garage rock revivalists were more hyped or critically lauded than the Strokes.
-Taking all three songs from the band's debut EP The Modern Age, Is This It was their proper full-length and it easily delivers on the promise by many as to how good it is.
-Julian Casablanca's distorted, sleepy-time vocals match his New York centered lyrics about drugs, sex, and being awkward and each and every song, (performed intentionally primitive-like by the band), are as hook-laden as all get out.
+At the turn of the century, no garage rock revivalists were more hyped or critically lauded than The Strokes.
+Taking all three songs from the band's debut EP The Modern Age, Is This It was their proper full-length, and it easily delivers on the hype.
+Julian Casablanca's distorted sleepy-time vocals match his New York centered lyrics about drugs, sex, and being awkward.
+Each song, (performed with balls-tight precession by the band), are as hook-laden as all get out.
 The title track has one mighty fine bass line, the offensive-at-the-time "New York City Cops" is the funniest, and album tracks "Take It or Leave It" and "Barely Legal" may trump even the hits "Last Night", "Someday", and "Hard to Explain".

 265. Wish You Were Here (1975) - Pink Floyd

 Roger Waters was now settled in the leader chair when Pink Floyd made Wish You Were Here.
-Spending half the year working on it had him calling virtually all the shots and being present every step of the way in studio.
-Times were tense with the band being exhausted from endlessly touring, being expected to follow up such a momentous recording as Dark Side of the Moon, Nick Mason's marriage falling apart, and virtually all four members at once or always pulling in different directions creatively.
-Victory was had regardless with the two-part Sid Barret ode "Shine On You Crazy Diamond" and title track most exceptionally.
+Spending half of the year working on it and always at the helm in the studio, times were tense with the band being exhausted from endlessly touring, being expected to follow up such a momentous recording as Dark Side of the Moon, Nick Mason's marriage falling apart, and virtually all four members at once or always pulling in different directions creatively.
+Victory was had regardless though, with the two-part Sid Barret ode "Shine On You Crazy Diamond" and the title track remaining legendary recordings.

 264. Kind of Blue (1959) - Miles Davis

-Always restless, Mile Davis had been growing disillusioned with having the most successful and stable hard bop band of his or anyone's career and after successfully experimenting with modal jazz on Milestones, he decided to dedicate all of the Kind of Blue sessions to it.
+Always restless, Mile Davis had been growing disillusioned with having the most successful and stable hard bop band of his or anyone's career.
+After successfully experimenting with modal jazz on Milestones, he decided to dedicate all of the Kind of Blue sessions to it.
 Featuring the sextet of himself, John Coltrane, Cannonball Adderley, Paul Chambers, Jimmy Cobb, and Wynton Kelly, the results ended up becoming the biggest selling jazz record of all time.
-It really is hard to think of any jazz music ever recorded that is as inviting as Kind of Blue.
-This remains the first logical pick to recommend anyone who's interested in discovering what the jazz is all about, (wonder how many times I'm gonna use that Simpsons joke on this list).
+It is hard to think of any jazz music that is as inviting as Kind of Blue.
+This remains the first logical pick to recommend to anyone who is interested in discovering what the jazz is all about.
+I wonder how many times I am going to use that Simpsons joke on this list.

 263. Reign in Blood (1986) - Slayer

-Slayers landmark thrash recording Reign in Blood severely upped the Satan loving/God hating Bay Area band's impact on the metal world.
+Slayer's landmark thrash recording Reign in Blood upped the Satan loving/God hating Bay Area band's impact on the metal world.
 Rick Rubin's production was a game changer for every band playing heavy music on the planet.
-Simply never before did a thrash record sound this good, even when compared to Slayer's immediately following works South of Heaven and Seasons in the Abyss.
-But ultimately, none can deny the beyond-classics "Angel of Death" and "Raining Blood" that open and shut the album.
-Some of the most blazing and brilliant metal then laid down, all over and leaving you wrecked in twenty-eight minutes and fifty-eight seconds.
+Never before did a thrash record sound both so punishing and pristine, even when compared to Slayer's immediately following works South of Heaven and Seasons in the Abyss.
+Ultimately, none can deny the beyond-classics "Angel of Death" and "Raining Blood" that open and shut the album.
+Some of the most blazing and brilliant metal then laid down in between, it is all over and leaving you wrecked in twenty-eight minutes and fifty-eight seconds.

 262. Dummy (1994) - Portishead

 Bristol, England's premier trip-hop trio Portishead released one of the finest debut albums in all of electronic music with 1994's Dummy.
-There's a hybrid of much beauty to be found here, with scratchy blues, jazz, hip-hop, and ambient music all swimming together with Beth Gibbons' ethereal vocals.
-Along with Björk, Gibbons is easily the best singer any electronic band has ever had; her vibrato alone nearly unparalleled.
-This immediately struck me upon hearing Dummy for the first time, but musically it's mysterious and haunting, at once sounding like you're having a bizarre dream about James Bond movies, ghosts, and dance clubs all at a vinyl listening party.
+A hybrid of beauty, with scratchy blues, jazz, hip-hop, and ambient music all swimming together with Beth Gibbons' ethereal vocals floating on top.
+Along with Björk, Gibbons is easily the best singer that any electronic band has ever had; her vibrato alone nearly unparalleled.
+This immediately struck me upon hearing Dummy for the first time, but musically, this is mysterious and haunting stuff, at once sounding like you are having a bizarre dream about James Bond movies, ghosts, and dance clubs all at a vinyl listening party.

 261. Highway 61 Revisited (1965) - Bob Dylan

 Following the trailblazing, half-electric Bringing It All Back Home, (amazingly done the same year), Highway 61 Revisited saw Bob Dylan continuing to not look back.
-Very much self-aware of his reputation and praise, Dylan welcomed the idea of toying with his listeners with a series of songs that took the direct lyricism of what he had already been turning heads with into more abstract and hazy territory.
+Self-aware of his reputation and praise, Dylan welcomed the idea of toying with his listeners with a series of songs that took the direct lyricism of what he had already been turning heads with into more abstract and hazy territory.
 Not that this was an entirely new concept, just that it was more precedent than ever.
-"Like A Rolling Stone" remains his very most lauded composition and the title track, "Ballad of a Thin Man", and "Desolation Row" likewise have had entire essays written about them.
+"Like A Rolling Stone" remains his most lauded composition, and the title track, "Ballad of a Thin Man", and "Desolation Row" likewise have had entire essays written about them.

 260. A Kind of Magic (1986) - Queen

-Queen's second soundtrack album was infinitely superior to their first Flash, but that's due in part to A Kind of Magic only being a partial-kinda-soundtrack and not obliged to include brief instrumentals that hardly make any sense outside the film they're in.
+Queen's second soundtrack album was infinitely superior to their first Flash, but that is due in part to A Kind of Magic only being a partial-kind-of-soundtrack and not obliged to include brief instrumentals that hardly make any sense outside the context of the film that they are in.
 Six of the songs here are in Highlander, (be it different versions), and the title of the album itself is lifted straight out of the dialog.
-The ballads "One Year of Love" and "Who Wants to Live Forever" and softer rock of "Pain Is So Close to Pleasure", the title track, and "Don't Lose Your Head", balance with "One Vision", "Friends Will Be Friends", "Gimme the Prize (Kurgan's Theme)", and "Princes of the Universe" which all have moments heavier than the band had been arguably ever.
+The ballads "One Year of Love" and "Who Wants to Live Forever", and the softer rock of "Pain Is So Close to Pleasure", the title track, and "Don't Lose Your Head" balance with "One Vision", "Friends Will Be Friends", "Gimme the Prize (Kurgan's Theme)", and "Princes of the Universe", the latter being Queen's heaviest material in years.

 259. Raw Power (1973) - Iggy & the Stooges

-Recorded, mixed, re-mixed, and then re-mixed again decades later all from a band that had broken-up, re-grouped by default in a different country with a different guitar player, the original guitar player switching to bass, and all with David Bowie kicking everyone in the ass to make it happen, (and get Iggy Pop off heroin), by all conceivable accounts Raw Power is an album that shouldn't at all exist.
+Recorded, mixed, re-mixed, and then re-mixed again decades later all from a band that had broken-up and re-grouped by default in a different country with a different guitar player, the original guitar player switching to bass, and all with David Bowie kicking everyone in the ass to make it happen, (and trying to get Iggy Pop off of heroin), by all conceivable accounts Raw Power is an album that should not even exist.
 The fact that it does and is also incredible could be a testament to some higher being at work.
-"Search and Destroy", "Gimme Danger", the title track, and "Penetration" are what all rock should probably sound like.
+"Search and Destroy", "Gimme Danger", the title track, and "Penetration" are what all rock music should sound like.
 Noisy, sweaty, violent, offensively sleazy, and brilliant from front to back.

 258. Below the Lights (2003) - Enslaved

-A mesh of classic rock solos and riffs, Norwegian folk melodies, mellotrons, flutes, screamed, growled, and clean chanted vocals, and blastbeats here or there, Below the Lights continued the foundation laid on Monunension that took the band farther still away from their primitive, second wave of black metal roots.
-Still boasting a more retro-styled sound and production, (particularly with the drums), Lights bettered it's still astonishing predecessor by a tighter batch of just seven songs.
-Openers "As Fire Swept Clean the Earth" and "The Dead Stare" are simply masterpieces while "Queen of the Night" starts off sounding like something on Hot Rats and "Havenless" is literally a Viking chant set to distorted guitars.
+A mesh of classic rock solos and riffs, Norwegian folk melodies, mellotrons, flutes, screamed, growled, and clean chanted vocals, and blastbeats here or there, Below the Lights continued the foundation laid on Monunension that took Enslaved farther away from their primitive, second wave of black metal roots.
+Still boasting a more retro-styled sound and production, (particularly with the drums), Lights bettered its still astonishing predecessor by a tighter batch of just seven songs.
+Openers "As Fire Swept Clean the Earth" and "The Dead Stare" are masterpieces, while "Queen of the Night" starts off sounding like something on Hot Rats and "Havenless" is literally a Viking chant set to distorted guitars.

 257. Katy Lied (1975) - Steely Dan

-Continuing from Pretzel Logic with their further use of studio musicians predominantly, Walter Becker and Donald Fagen grabbed a then twenty-year old Jeff Porcaro to handle drum duties on all but one song, Michael McDonald on background vocals, and Rick Derringer for the the axe solo on "Chain Lightning".
-"Black Friday" became Katy Lied's biggest hit and "Everyone's Gone to the Movies" shows off the duo's slightly disturbed sense of humor, while the blues is Danned-up in "Daddy Don't Live in That New York City No More" and jazz-fusion likewise in 'Throw Back the Little Ones".
+Continuing from Pretzel Logic with their further use of studio musicians predominantly, Walter Becker and Donald Fagen grabbed a then twenty-year old Jeff Porcaro to handle drum duties on all but one song on Katy Lied.
+Michael McDonald also makes his first Steely Dan appearance on background vocals, and Rick Derringer provides the axe solo on "Chain Lightning".
+"Black Friday" became Katy Lied's biggest hit, and "Everyone's Gone to the Movies" shows off the duo's slightly disturbed sense of humor, while the blues is Danned-up in "Daddy Don't Live in That New York City No More" and jazz-fusion likewise is in 'Throw Back the Little Ones".

 256. Crack the Skye (2009) - Mastodon

-Ending Mastodon's element structured albums, (which had been going on since their debut Remission), Crack the Skye proved to be their absolute peak.
-Originally the band had a crop of very metal riffage they were planning to utilize for their forth full-length when fantastic guitar player/walking douche-nozzle Brent Hinds came in with a bag of classic rock riffs that all parties involved immediately considered far better.
-Mastodon really takes the kid gloves off here and dives headfirst into de-tuned prog.
-"Oblivion" opens things up with three/forths of the band sharing vocal duties and "The Last Baron" is without argument one of the finest progressive anything songs ever made and features probably the best guitar solo of the decade.
+Ending Mastodon's element structured albums, (which had been going on since their debut Remission), Crack the Skye proved to be their peak.
+Originally, the band had a crop of metal riffs that they were planning to utilize for their forth full-length when fantastic guitar player/walking douche-nozzle Brent Hinds came in with a bag of classic rock-tinged material that all parties involved immediately considered superior.
+Mastodon takes the kid gloves off here and dives headfirst into de-tuned prog.
+"Oblivion" opens things up with 3/4 of the band sharing vocal duties, and "The Last Baron" is without argument one of the finest progressive anything songs ever made and features maybe the best guitar solo of the decade.

 255. Parklife (1994) - Blur

-Released the same year as Oasis' debut, Blur's Parklife destroyed in England but never still has attained the kind of success their rivals have had in the States.
-Damon Albarn here began writing a whole slew of songs after the band's second album Modern Life Is Rubbish was wrapped-up that basically act as an encyclopedia of British music in fifty-two minutes.
-Everything from waltzes, synthpop, punk, new wave, psychedelic folk, and baroque pop are here and hardly any songs sound like the same influences are in them.
-Most impressive though is that Parlkife plays best from front to back, with Albarn's super-British vocals and the sharp, punchy production keeping everything glued together.
+Released the same year as Oasis' debut, Blur's Parklife destroyed in England yet never attained the kind of success that their rivals had in the States.
+I guess Gorillaz made up for that.
+Damon Albarn began writing a whole slew of songs after the band's second album Modern Life Is Rubbish was wrapped-up, songs that basically act as an encyclopedia of British music in fifty-two minutes.
+Everything from waltzes, synthpop, punk, new wave, psychedelic folk, and baroque pop are here, and hardly any songs sound like the same influences are in them.
+Most impressive though is that Parlkife plays best from front to back, with Albarn's super-British vocals and the sharp punchy production keeping everything glued together.

 254. Surfacing (1997) - Sarah McLachlan

-For whatever reason I can never, ever spell Sarah McLachlan's last name even remotely right without looking it up first.
+For whatever reason, I can never, ever spell Sarah McLachlan's last name even remotely right without looking it up first.
 I blame the schools.
-But yes, released the same year as the first Lilith Fair tour went underway, Surfacing proved to be Mcla...Sarah's major breakthrough and her gorgeous voice is as exquisite as the songs themselves.
-This was long before "Angel" made us all think of that fucking puppy commercial and it's one of the numerous, fantastic ballads to be found here.
-"Adia", "Do What You Have to Do", "I Love You", "Witness", and "Full of Grace" being the others.
+Released the same year as the first Lilith Fair tour went underway, Surfacing proved to be Mcla...Sarah's major breakthrough, and her gorgeous voice is as exquisite as the songs themselves are.
+This was long before "Angel" made us all think of that fucking puppy commercial, and it is one of the numerous fantastic ballads to be found here, "Adia", "Do What You Have to Do", "I Love You", "Witness", and "Full of Grace" being the others.
 "Building a Mystery", "Black and White", and "Sweet Surrender" further help make Surfacing an album with no filler.

 253. Ghost Reveries - Opeth

-The first Opeth release to feature a full-time keyboard player in Per Wiberg and the last that Martin Lopez or co-founder Peter Lindgren appeared on, Ghost Reveries was a sort-of era-ending album for the band.
-Coming off the success but physical and mental exhaustion experienced by the proceeding Deliverance and Damnation sessions, Mikael Åkerfeldt insisted on having his next batch of material well rehearsed by the time the studio was booked.
-Perhaps this along with the more prominent keyboard work as well as the strikingly different drum sound help give Ghosts an edge over their previous work, but the first five songs alone make this arguably Opeth's greatest.
+The first Opeth release to feature a full-time keyboard player in Per Wiberg and the last that drummer Martin Lopez or co-founder/guitarist Peter Lindgren appeared on, Ghost Reveries was a sort-of era-ending album for the band.
+Coming off the success yet physical and mental exhaustion experienced by the proceeding Deliverance and Damnation sessions, Mikael Åkerfeldt insisted on having his next batch of material well rehearsed by the time that the studio was booked.
+Perhaps this along with the more prominent keyboard work as well as the strikingly different drum sound help give Ghosts an edge over their previous work, but the first five songs alone make this arguably Opeth's greatest achievement.

 252. Fly (1999) - The Dixie Chicks

-The Dixie Chick's brand of pop country hit it's biggest selling peak with Fly, an album that took everything great about Wide Open Spaces and made it more so.
-It was impossible for several years afterwards even to avoid almost all eight of this album's singles, particularly "Goodbye Earl", "Without You", "Ready to Run", and "Cowboy Take Me Away", the later of which became somewhat of an instant classic and rightfully so.
-Others such as the bluegrass inspired "Sin Wagon" and one of the other textbook ballads "Cold Day In July" round out the steady batch of highlights, but I'd name Patty Griffin's first but not last Dixie Chicks album closer "Let Him Fly" as the finest moment here.
+The Dixie Chick's brand of pop country hit its biggest selling peak with Fly, an album that took everything great about Wide Open Spaces and made it more great.
+It was impossible for several years afterwards to avoid almost all eight of this album's singles, particularly "Goodbye Earl", "Without You", "Ready to Run", and "Cowboy Take Me Away", the later of which became an instant classic and rightfully so.
+Others such as the bluegrass inspired "Sin Wagon" and one of the other textbook ballads "Cold Day In July" round out the steady batch of highlights, but I would name Patty Griffin's first but not last Dixie Chicks album closer "Let Him Fly" as the finest moment here.

 251. Goodbye Yellow Brick Road (1973) - Elton John

-It's ludicrous to think of how much material Elton John and Bernie Taupin were required to pump out in the 70s.
+It is ludicrous to think of how much material Elton John and Bernie Taupin were required to pump out in the 1970s.
 Then to marvel at how good if not great it all was is a whole other thing.
-Goodbye Yellow Brick Road was their seventh full length album in four years and a double one to boot.
-It's also endured as their finest work, boasting five classic rock staples, "Funeral for a Friend/Love Lies Bleeding" the best and "Bennie and the Jets" by far the worst.
-Non-hits "I've Seen That Movie Too", "Jamaica Jerk-Off", "Roy Rodgers", "Harmony", "All the Girls Love Alice", "Sweet Painted Lady", also certainly help.
-This isn't quite Elton's best, but it's legacy as such I most certainly understand.
+Goodbye Yellow Brick Road was their seventh full length album in four years, and a double one to boot.
+It has also endured as their biggest work, boasting five classic rock staples, "Funeral for a Friend/Love Lies Bleeding" the best and "Bennie and the Jets" by far the worst.
+Non-hits "I've Seen That Movie Too", "Jamaica Jerk-Off", "Roy Rodgers", "Harmony", "All the Girls Love Alice", "Sweet Painted Lady", also certainly elevate things.
+This may not be my favorite John album, but its legacy as such I certainly understand.

 No comments: